-- Expansion of our digital marketing strategy with significantly increased social media activity focused on areas of interest to our clients; - Use of a third-party marketing agency to conduct targeted calls to potential new clients, generating a significantly increased volume of potential new business discussions; - Despite the virtualisation of conferences this year due to the ongoing COVID pandemic, we presented at AACR; and attended ASCO, ESMO and SITC; and - Development and dissemination of case studies based on actual client projects.
+- Expansion of our digital marketing strategy with significantly increased social media activity focused on areas of interest to our clients; - Retention of a full-time Head of Business Development; - Beginning once again (post-COVID) to have a significant presence at key conferences (e.g. we will attend, present, and have a stand at the SITC immune-oncology conference in November 2022); and - Development and dissemination of case studies based on actual client projects.

-The Company has been successful in attracting repeat business this year from clients such as Bicycle Therapeutics, as well as long-standing client Merck KGaA.
-The Company has now worked with Merck for over nine years and is in the fourth year of the major collaboration announced in November 2017.
+The Company has been successful in attracting repeat business this year from clients such as Numab Therapeutics, as well as long-standing client Merck KGaA.

-The Company's clients in this financial year have been located in the USA, UK and Europe.
-Marketing efforts have targeted further business in the USA, where there is a high level of company formation and funding and this has paid off in the form of a contract with Japan and US-based Astellas Pharma Inc. In terms of the mix of work, we continue to work across the full spectrum of R&D from discovery to development, though we continue to focus increasingly on translational projects involving assets entering clinical development for the first time.
+The Company's clients in this financial year have been located in the USA, UK, EU and Switzerland.
+In terms of the mix of work, we continue to work across the full spectrum of R&D from discovery to development, though we continue to focus increasingly on translational projects involving assets entering clinical development for the first time.
 This is particularly exciting, as it raises our profile and can involve exposure to regulatory authorities.
 The Company continues to work in the immuno-oncology space with several of its clients, and it is anticipated that the industry focus on this treatment approach is likely to continue for some time.